Our target is to bring down COVID-19 fatality rate below 1 per cent: PM Modi tells CMs

 In the fourth stage, with increasing recovery rate, people have developed a false notion of security from the virus, thus leading to rise in instances of negligence.
 Prime Minister emphasised that it is of utmost importance to increase awareness about the seriousness of the virus in this fourth stage.
 He noted that the trend of increase in spread of the pandemic in countries where its impact was earlier lessening, is being seen in some States as well, which necessitates greater alacrity and caution by the administration.

 The PM noted that it is important to increase RT-PCR tests, ensure better monitoring of patients esp those in home isolation, better equip health centres at village and community level and keep running awareness campaigns for safety from the virus.
-He said that our target should be to bring down Fatality Rate below 1 per cent.
+He said that our target should be to bring down the fatality rate below 1 per cent.

 Prime Minister reassured that the government is keeping a close watch on the development of vaccines and is in contact with Indian developers and manufacturers, along with global regulators, governments of other countries, multilateral institutions and international companies.
 He added that it will be ensured that the vaccine for citizens will meet all necessary scientific criteria.
 He underlined that just like the focus in the fight against COVID has been on saving each and every life, the priority will be to ensure that the vaccine reaches everyone.
 Governments at all levels will have to work together to ensure that the vaccination drive is smooth, systematic and sustained.